Deepakdumka1/css-framework/README.md

 ## Installation

-Getting QuantumCSS into your project is super easy:
+Getting BinaryCSS into your project is super easy:

 ### Option a) Just Download It